SmarterApp/AP_ItemCompare/docs/html_results.md

 | IMPORT_VALUE_NOT_FOUND | The value was in the current XML but could not be found in the import.zip |
 | TIMS_VALUE_NOT_FOUND | The value was in the import XML but could not be found in the TIMS produced XML |
 | TEXT_DIFFERENCE | The number of text differences within the HTML that were found for the item |
 | STYLE_DIFFERENCE |  The number of style differences within the HTML that were found for the item.
-Any style differenct (bold, underline, italics, etc.) will be included in this count.
+Any style difference (bold, underline, italics, etc.) will be included in this count.

 ## HTML Detail Report
 In addition to the summary report a detailed report is created for each item with more detail than the summary report.